-Net premiums earned increased in the year ended December 31, 2017 by 25% compared to the year ended December 31, 2016 primarily due to the increase in our average IIF from \$73.0 billion in 2016 to \$96.0 billion in 2017, partially offset by the decrease in average premium rate from 0.57% for the year ended December 31, 2016 to 0.53% for the year ended December 31, 2017.
-The decrease in the average premium rate during the year ended December 31, 2017 is due primarily to the decrease in premium earned on the cancellation of non-refundable single premium policies.
+Net premiums earned increased in the year ended December 31, 2019 by 20% compared to the year ended December 31, 2018 due to the increase in our average IIF from \$123.4 billion in 2018 to \$152.0 billion in 2019, partially offset by the decrease in the average net premium rate from 0.50% for the year ended December 31, 2018 to 0.49% for the year ended December 31, 2019.
+The decrease in the average net premium rate during the year ended December 31, 2019 is primarily due to an increase in premiums ceded under third-party reinsurance agreements along with changes in the mix of the mortgages we insure and changes in our pricing, partially offset by an increase in premiums earned on the cancellation of non-refundable single premium policies.
+In the year ended December 31, 2019, ceded premiums increased to \$35.5 million, from \$10.8 million in the year ended December 31, 2018 due to new third-party reinsurance agreements entered in 2019 and a full year of premiums ceded under third-party reinsurance agreements entered in 2018.

-Net premiums written increased in the year ended December 31, 2017 by 29% over the prior year.
-The increase was due primarily to the increase in average IIF of 32% for the year ended December 31, 2017 as compared to the year ended December 31, 2016.
+Net premiums written increased in the year ended December 31, 2019 by 11% over the prior year.
+The increase was due primarily to the increase in average IIF for the year ended December 31, 2019 as compared to the year ended December 31, 2018, partially offset by a decrease in new single premium policies written, an increase in premiums ceded under third-party reinsurance agreements, changes in the mix of mortgages we insure and changes in our pricing.

-In the year ended December 31, 2017, unearned premiums increased by \$40.1 million as a result of net premiums written on single premium policies of \$114.3 million which was partially offset by \$74.2 million of unearned premium that was recognized in earnings during the year.
-In the year ended December 31, 2016, unearned premiums increased by \$18.6 million as a result of net premiums written on single premium policies of \$99.4 million which was partially offset by \$80.8 million of unearned premium that was recognized in earnings during the year.
-Included in unearned premium recognized was \$23.2 million and \$36.9 million related to policy cancellations for the year ended December 31, 2017 and 2016, respectively.
+In the year ended December 31, 2019, unearned premiums decreased by \$16.6 million as a result of net premiums written on single premium policies of \$93.5 million which was offset by \$110.1 million of unearned premium that was recognized in earnings during the year.
+In the year ended December 31, 2018, unearned premiums increased by \$35.8 million as a result of net premiums written on single premium policies of \$114.9 million which was partially offset by \$79.1 million of unearned premium that was recognized in earnings during the year.
+Included in unearned premium recognized was \$42.5 million and \$17.7 million related to policy cancellations for the year ended December 31, 2019 and 2018, respectively.